Landing Velocity Calculator

 The first step in calculating landing velocity is to determine the height from which the object is dropped.
 This height must be measured in meters for consistency with the formula.

-See also Sid (Strong Ion Difference) Calculator
+See also Live Load Calculator

 Step 2: Identify the Acceleration Due to Gravity